seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

 # 1 Introduction

 The purpose of this lab is to explore automated unit-testing and more specifically, the concept of black-box testing.
 A total of ten functions is tested using a combination of unit tests and mock tests.
 This was accomplisherd by utilizing Java’s JUnit framework to develop these unit tests.
-We learned to utilize and work with mock objects in test-code development
+We also learned to utilize and work with mock objects in test-code development

 # 2 Detailed description of unit test strategy